joe-irving/freedomtour/_posts/2021-08-07-talking-ourselves-into-freedom.md

 slug: ''

 ---
 This Freedom Tour doesn’t have anything to do with the anti-lockdown Freedom Marches.
-Wouldn’t it be easier to call ourselves something else? avoid the confusion?
+Wouldn’t it be easier to call ourselves something else?
+Avoid the confusion?
 Maybe.
-But there’s some thing about freedom that is essential to this journey.
+But there’s something about freedom that is essential to this journey.

 I keep coming back to Nina Simone’s description of it as “no fear”.